jopecl/Music_Festival_SQL_Database/README.md

 ## Usage Instructions

 1. **Setting Up the Database:**
-   - Import the initial database schema and data as required by your setup.
+   - Import the initial database schema as indicated by the HANDOUT_1.
    - Execute `music_sql_improvements.sql` to apply the structural changes to the database.

 2. **PL/SQL Script Execution:**
-   - Execute each PL/SQL script (`reqNN_music_festival.sql`) to implement the respective functionalities like triggers, procedures, or events.
+   - Execute each PL/SQL script (`reqNN_music_festival.sql`) to implement the respective functionalities like triggers, procedures or events.

 3. **Running Queries:**
    - Load `music_festival_db_queries.sql` into your SQL environment and execute each query to retrieve the specified information.